autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/03/README.md

 * the EVM is a deterministic turing machine.
-  - since it has no inherent randomness and as everything in the contracts is publicly visible (`block.timestamp`, `block.number`, etc.), generating random numbers in solidity is tricky.
+  - since it has no inherent randomness and as everything in the contracts is publicly visible (`block.timestamp`, `block.number`, etc.), generating random numbers in solidity is non-trivial.
   - projects resource to external oracles or to Ethereum validator's **[RANDAO](https://github.com/randao/randao)** algorithm.

 <br>